imglab-io/imglab-rb/README.md

 ### Specifying URL parameters

 Some imglab parameters can receive URLs as values.
-It is possible to specify these parameter values as strings.
+It is possible to specify these parameter values as strings:

 ```ruby
 Imglab.url("assets", "image.jpeg", width: 500, height: 600, watermark: "logo.svg")